 APPLY A NEUTRAL BACKDROP TO A STATEMENT PATTERN

 If you’re looking to feature one primary pattern as the room’s showstopping centerpiece, we’re all for it.
 The easiest way to ensure you create a space that doesn’t feel visually overwhelming is to apply a neutral backdrop to the rest of the space – from the paint color to the accent pillows.
 That way, if you want to showcase a sofa in a conversational pattern comprised of bold colors, it’s clear exactly who the star is.
 Our favorite pick?
 A Modern Sofa in a one-of-a-kind (yet affordable) Scalamandré animal print.

 PLAY WITH PATTERNS THAT READ AS NEUTRAL

 For a little bit of a pattern-mixing safety net, test the waters with patterns that read more as neutrals.
 For example, a subtle ticking stripe or even certain animal prints (like leopard), if used, can blend fairly seamlessly into an existing space and test your comfortability with pattern play.
-And from there, you can start to test bold patterns on smaller pieces (like throw pillows) once you figure out your appetite for more.
+And from there, you can start to test bold patterns on smaller pieces (like a velvet cushion) once you figure out your appetite for more.